netw0rm/atlaskit/README.md

 Anything on the base level is licensed as Apache-2.0.
 Every folder inside `/packages` has its own license file, please refer to the license file to find out more what you can and can not do with the respective sub-component.
-Most components are also licensed under the Apache-2.0 license, however some of the components containing styles & icons are licensed under the Atlassian Design Guidelines license.
+Most components are also licensed under the Apache-2.0 license, however some of the components are licensed under different licenses
+(please refer to the `LICENSE` file in each package).
+Please that especially packages containing styles & icons are licensed under the [Atlassian Design Guidelines license](https://design.atlassian.com/license/).
 Be aware that if you fork this repository you can continue to use those Atlassian Design Guidelines licensed components only under the given license restrictions.
 If you want to redistribute this whole repository you will need to replace these components with your own implementation.